Artist Talk: Erik and Martin Demaine

 Artist Talk: Martin Alexander and Lauren Verdugo

-On the occasion of the exhibition, Building Blocks: Process & Wood, Los Angeles-based artists Martin Alexander and Lauren Verdugo will talk about their work and their shared interests in materiality, reconceptions of functionality, and expressions of identity.
+On the occasion of the exhibition, Building Blocks: Process & Wood, Los Angeles-based artists Martin Alexander and Lauren Verdugo talk about their work and their shared interests in materiality, reconceptions of functionality, and expressions of identity.
 Both artists were filmed for the Craft Video Dictionary.

 Martin Alexander Hernandez is a multidisciplinary sculptor and woodworker.
 He graduated from California State University, Long Beach with a BFA in Woodworking in 2018.
 Shortly after this, he opened his studio practice, Martin Alexander Studio, in Los Angeles, California.
 Since then, he has produced sculptural work and designed furniture utilizing both his personal studio and wood shops throughout the Los Angeles area.
 He has also honed his skills by apprenticing under a variety of artists and furniture studios.